 3. Availability of Sales Staff Nearby

-When shopping online, you are on your own, and there isn’t much in the name of a helping hand who can vouch for the quality or clarify your doubts about the products.
+When shopping online, you are on your own, and there isn’t much in the name of a helping hand that can vouch for the quality or clarify your doubts about the products.

-While in the case of offline shopping, you can get all your genuine as well as personal queries clarified with the sales staff at your disposal.
+While in the case of offline shopping, you can get all your genuine and personal queries clarified with the sales staff at your disposal.

 Purchasing any product requires considerable decision-making regarding the pros and cons and, most importantly, whether it meets your specific needs.
 With a sales staff, it becomes easier to understand the true nature and purpose of the product you want to buy.

 Brands want to encourage your doubts and create an atmosphere of transparency.
 This helps avoid cases of dissatisfaction and product returns- both detrimental to the brand’s image.
 With offline retail, brands have a way of maintaining customer loyalty.

 Chargebacks and fraudulent transactions account for less than 1% of all global exchanges, but the rate is considerably higher for E-Commerce.
 And it is growing!

 E-Commerce brands offering physical products should witness a chargeback ratio of 0.10% to 0.30%, with a little over half of that expectedly fraudulent.
 Chargeback fraud is a pressing issue in the online commerce sphere.